August 2019 - May 2025

 BS in Mathematics and Statistics

 My undergraduate studies at Purdue University included mathematics, statistics, and economics studies.
-I acted as a research assistant to a mathematics professor Xiangxiong Zhang, where I had my first experience in complex research.
+I served as a research assistant to Professor Xiangxiong Zhang, where I gained my first experience in complex research.

 Indiana University